 - Design and maintain the QI structure and processes that support Continuous Quality Improvement (CQI).
-The summarized approach to achieve this aim is as follows: (1) Analysis of available data; (2) Trending and barrier/root cause analysis of measures; (3) Implementation of intervention(s); and (4) Re-measurement of targets - Continuously measure, analyze, evaluate and improve the clinical care and administrative services of the Plan and health care services delivered by contracted practitioners/providers, using HEDIS measures, QI projects and activities, and CAHPS member surveys - Assure compliance with all Federal and Colorado State statutes and regulatory/contractual requirements - Monitor member satisfaction and identify/address areas of dissatisfaction through an annual review of the following data: (1) CAHPS 5.0 H; (2) Member feedback; (3) Grievance and appeals data; (4) Out-of-network requests; and (5) Quality of Care complaint(s)(QOCC's) including access to care related to QOCC's - Monitor and maintain safety measures and address identified problems - Design and maintain a chronic care improvement program and objectively and systematically measure and analyze its health outcomes and enrollee satisfaction data - Review any annual provider and practitioner experience survey to evaluate satisfaction with the medical management process and services as they relate to continuity and coordination of care - Monitor access through CHS and Appointment Center reports and institute improvement processes when opportunities for improvement are indicated - Provide multiple avenues for members to obtain Case Management, CCM, and Behavioral Health and Wellness services - Provide a comprehensive Health Plan Medical Management Program to identify, track and facilitate care transitions and coordinate care for members - Collaborate with ACS on the development of initiatives for the special needs of racial and ethnic minorities, including an emphasis on cultural competency and health literacy, where appropriate - Maintain a process for evaluating the impact and effectiveness of the quality assessment and improvement program on at least an annual basis - Strengthen the validity of information sources and tools related to quality management to facilitate improvement opportunities and processes intervention/activities throughout DHMP and DHHA.
-The QI Department uses clinical and service performance benchmarks and a review of best practice literature and research.
+The summarized approach to achieve this aim is as follows: (1) Analysis of available data; (2) Trending and barrier/root cause analysis of measures; (3) Implementation of intervention(s); and (4) Re-measurement of targets - Continuously measure, analyze, evaluate, and improve the clinical care and administrative services of the Plan and health care services delivered by contracted practitioners/providers, using HEDIS measures, QI projects and activities, and CAHPS member surveys - · Assure compliance with all Federal and Colorado State statutes and regulatory/contractual requirements - Objectively and systematically measure and analyze HEDIS, CAHPS and other access/customer service data topromote improvement in Member experience/satisfaction - Monitor Member experience/satisfaction and identify/address areas of dissatisfaction through an annual review ofthe following data: (1) CAHPS; (2) Member feedback; (3) Appeals and grievances data; and (4) QOC-Gs - Monitor and maintain safety measures and address identified problems - Monitor an annual Provider and Practitioner experience survey to evaluate satisfaction with the medicalmanagement processes and services as they relate to continuity and coordination of care - Monitor access through CHS and Appointment Center reports and institute improvement processes when opportunities for improvement are indicated Monitor and analyze targeted HEDIS measures for health disparities and develop appropriate interventions - Provide multiple avenues for members to obtain Case Management, CCM and Behavioral Health and Wellness services - Collaborate with ACS on the development of initiatives for special needs or racial and ethnic minorities, includingemphasis on cultural competency and health literacy, where appropriate - Maintain a process for evaluating the impact and effectiveness of the quality assessment and improvementprogram on at least an annual basis - The annual Program Evaluation/Impact Analysis will describe performance interventions, program outcomes and overall impact of the Program.
+Upon request, this information will be made available to Providers, Practitioners and Members at no cost. - Strengthen the validity of information sources and tools related to quality management to facilitate improvement opportunities and processes - Participate in the NCQA Health Plan accreditation readiness activities to maintain external quality outcomes, including but not limited to: - Medical record review; (2) PIPs and studies; (3) Surveys; (4) Calculation and audit of quality and utilization indicators; (5) Quantitative and qualitative data analyses of all data; and (6) Review of individual cases